Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Our Approach

 \subsection{Data Generation by Future-Fusion}

 \textbf{Future-fusion pipeline:} As described in Section \ref{sec:intro}, the limited sensing range of the offroad ATVs \cite{tartandrive} leads to the sparse and noisy measurement starting from as close as about $6m$ from the ego-vehicle.
-Thus, to denoise and complete the map up to the serviceable range of $30m$ ahead, first, we generate dense and reasonably accurate BEV RGB and heightmaps for $12m \times 30m$ which we can employ to train our completion model.
+This range is not sufficient to enable safe off-road planning.
+Thus, to denoise and complete the map up to the serviceable range of $30m$ ahead, we must be able to predict and denoise BEV maps.
+In order to train a network for this task, we create a dataset of dense BEV RGB and heightmaps for $30m \times 30m$.

-Figure \ref{fig:full-traj} depicts the pipeline for generating the complete trajectory map.
+Figure \ref{fig:full-traj} depicts the pipeline for generating our ground-truth BEV maps.
 The data generation protocol takes stereo pairs and monocular RGB image, LiDAR scans, and a IMU measurement as input.
-The stereo matching model responsible for generating the stereo colorized point cloud is taken from TartanVO \cite{tartan-vo}.
-Moreover, we employ Super Odometry \cite{super-odom} as our in-house odometry estimation method which relies on IMU and LiDAR measurements.
-With the estimated odometry, the temporal registration blocks (Figure \ref{fig:full-traj}) independently register the local colorized stereo point cloud and LiDAR scans into the global frame to generate the complete trajectory RGB and height maps.
+We first leverage the stereo depth prediction model from TartanVO \cite{tartan-vo} to provide accurate per-pixel depth.
+We then use Super Odometry \cite{super-odom} to provide pose estimates between depth images and transform the resuting stereo point clouds into a shared frame.
+Additionally, we leverage the registered LiDAR data to produce a corresponding non-colorized point cloud.

-In the next step, we generate per-frame input and label RGB and height maps.
-This is essentially running the same pipeline as above with some additional steps.
-One is the additional transformation of the complete map from above to the local coordinates for each frame as well.
-The accumulation from previous history contains the input map whereas the complete map represents the future-fusion labels for self-supervision.
-Also, we set the local coordinate frame on the ground right under the body frame of our ATV.
-The yaw of the local frame matches the bearing of the vehicle and the roll and pitch are set to zero.
-This is to make the local height measurements indicative of the potential slope of the upcoming terrain.
+From this registered pointcloud, we can create input and label pairs by performing local mapping from the poses in the robot trajectory (in the frame of the current pose).
+Input maps are created using the points up to the pose's current timestep, while the label maps can use points from future timesteps.
+RGB maps are created from the stereo point cloud, while height maps are created using the lidar point cloud.